perceptron8/pinky.ext/README.md

 It intercepts some of requests made by your browser (see: [#Permissions](#Permissions)).
 If request's url matches one of known collectibles urls, it is redirected to something more... visible.
-Check out [Chrome JavaScript APIs](https://developer.chrome.com/extensions/webRequest) for details.
+Check out [JavaScript APIs](https://developer.chrome.com/extensions/webRequest) for details.

 ## Where?

-You can install Pinky directly from [Chrome Web Store](https://chrome.google.com/webstore/detail/pinky/eijmklfnehnnkbfcoabieogaomookbna) with just one click.
+You can install Pinky with just one click.

 <a href="https://chrome.google.com/webstore/detail/pinky/eijmklfnehnnkbfcoabieogaomookbna"><img src="https://developer.chrome.com/webstore/images/ChromeWebStore_Badge_v2_206x58.png"/></a>